 To reduce the pain, don’t forget to apply ice packs before and after the shot.
 If possible, allow your child to select where the shot is given to help ease their anxiety.
 You may also want to conduct a distraction activity, such as watching TV or blowing bubbles before the procedure, to help your child get their mind off the pain.

 Simple self-care techniques can go a long way in relieving JA symptoms.
 These lifestyle changes include:

 - Regular exercise – Exercise is a must for your kid because it helps promote muscle strength and joint mobility.
 In particular, swimming is a good sport for your child to get into because it places minimal stress on joints.

 - Cold and heat treatment – Your child may experience joint stiffness, especially right after waking up.
-Use a heat pad or let them take a warm bath work to sooth stiff joints and tired muscles.
-Cold applications, in the other hand, are best for acute pain because it can help numb the affected area and reduce inflammation.
+Use a heat pad or let them take a warm bath to sooth stiff joints and tired muscles.
+Cold applications, on the other hand, are best for acute pain because it can help numb the affected area and reduce inflammation.

-- Healthy diet – A balanced diet can help your child maintain a healthy weight to put less stress on the joints.
+- Balanced diet – A balanced diet can help your child maintain a healthy weight to put less stress on the joints.
 Taking foods rich in calcium is important because children with JA are at risk of developing weak bones.